walkbean/vsys-sdk-go/README.md

 	go get github.com/walkbean/vsys-sdk-go

 ### Dependencies
 The SDK includes a vendor folder containing the runtime dependencies of the SDK.
-The metadata of the SDK's dependencies can be found in the Go module file go.mod or Dep file Gopkg.toml.
+The metadata of the SDK's dependencies can be found in the GoVendor file vendor/vendor.json.

 ## Usage